preethamam/Image-Annotator/README.md

 The purpose of this repository is to use the GUI of pyhton based Kivy to transfer images to a particular folder from an original folder

 ## Python + Kivy source code
-The Folder containing large pool of images is present in the path detailed by main.py file line below:
+The Folder containing large pool of images is pointed in the `config.json` file line below:
-`sourceImageFolder = 'foldername'`
+`"sourceImageFolder": "H:\\Project MegaCRACK-RoboCRACK\\Real World Data\\USC PhD\\Classification\\Dataset 3 - Cracks-K (644 x 483) (Concrete and pavement)\\NoCrack",`

-Once the original folder has the right path, the next step is to create the folder with the dictionary names shown below.
+Once the original folder has the right path, the next step is to create the folder with the dictionary names (keyboard keys) shown below.

 Class folder names and their respective keyboard shortcuts (change required):
 ```